This article was first published on August 29, 2017 and updated in November 2019.

 Best Azerbaijan Food – What to eat in Azerbaijan

 Some of the most typical Azeri dishes like kebab or tea can also be found elsewhere but in Azerbaijan they seemed to taste better.
-Do not leave the country without trying some of the following dishes.
-You can find some great facts about Azerbaijan for a little side of culture with your meal.
+Do not leave the country without trying some of the following dishes and then some more interesting and fascinating facts about Azerbaijan for a little side of culture with your meal.

 Plov or pilaf